mkgeomatics/mkgeomatics.github.com/source/_posts/2010-01-31-pgrouting-part-ii-postgis-geoserver.markdown

 - Web-GIS
 ---

 Since compiling [Orkney's pgRouting extension](http://pgrouting.postlbs.org/) to PostgreSQL/PostGIS, I've decided to try my hand at creating a simple web interface to poke into the database.
-The current setup is as follows:
+The current setup is as follows: <!-- more -->